symbiontik/k3s-gitops/README.md

 In addition to this repository containing all the resources you will use throughout this guide, your GitHub repository will be the single source of truth for your Kubernetes & Cloudflare infrastructure definitions.

 When new code is merged into your GitHub repository, Flux (which we will setup in a later step) will ensure your environment reflects the state of your GitHub repository.
-This is the essense of Infrastructure as code (IaC) - the practice of keeping all your infrastructure configuration stored as code.
+This is the essense of Infrastructure as code (IaC) - the practice of keeping all your declarative infrastructure configuration stored as code.

 1. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this `k3s-gitops` repo into your own GitHub repo.